 Since Apple has removed a bunch of highly popular VPNs from its Chinese app store, it can be hard to install and natively run a VPN app.
 The most popular solution to this problem is to create a new iTunes account using an address from the USA.
 This also includes using a VPN, so that your IP address points to a location in the US.

 Can You Pay for a VPN Using a Chinese Payment Service?

-Well, this depends on a chosen VPN.
-While the majority of popular services support PayPal, which is a way to keep your subscription alive, only a handful support payment options like Chinese bank cards, Union Pay, and AliPay.
+Well, this depends on the chosen VPN.
+While the majority of the popular VPN services support PayPal, which is a way to keep your subscription alive, only a handful support payment options like Chinese bank cards, Union Pay, and AliPay.
 One of the VPNs that stands out in this manner is ExpressVPN.